 Similarities & Differences

-Both of these models have been around for awhile and both have sparkling reviews.
+Both of these models have been around for awhile and both have gotten generally favorable reviews.
 As of late however, the AKG brand is now being designed in Austria and assembled in China, much to the dismay of many audiophiles and enthusiasts.
 Please keep this in mind before purchase.
 Both sets still get very good reviews to this day, but there are some people who have noticed a marked difference in quality since they made the switch to China.

 Material: Leather head band, plastic, velour padding.

 These babies will provide you with a flat, close to neutral reference sound conducive to mixing in studio.
 The bass is somewhat lacking, but the mid range is really their strong suit.
 Some bullet points: